mi-classroom/mi-web-technologien-beiboot-ss2022-Vorlova/docs/03-Hosting-Service.md

 * Setting up a server on ADV Lab (service provided by the TH Köln)

-* a Cloud solution like Google Cloud
+* A Cloud solution like Google Cloud

 ## Decision